mrmwiebe/mrmwiebe.github.io/_posts/video-portfolio/2014-07-14-crypt-of-the-necrodancer-release.md

 type:       Game Trailer
 ---

-The world's one and only roguelike rhythm game beats it's way out of Early Access and into your heart.
+The world's one and only roguelike rhythm game beats it's way into Early Access and into your heart.

 ###Credits
 _Editing/Animation_ - Marlon Wiebe